Home Shark Introduction Shark Reference Guide Contact/Purchase Menu ☰

 5. Suppress special screen and sound effects accessed through the SCREEN and SOUND commands (NOEFFECTS)

-The SET file is completely optional, but users may wish to suppress the special sound effects with the NOEFFECTS command if, for example, there are many work-stations nearby emitting loud sound effects.
+The typical Windows emulator (vDOS for example) handles the memory issues in 1,2,3,4 above.
+For the most part, therefore, the SET file is completely optional, but users may wish to suppress the special sound effects with the NOEFFECTS command if, for example, there are many work-stations nearby emitting loud sound effects.
+Sound effects are optional and can be pruned or avoided easily.

-The CNF file.
 SharkBase allows a configuration file with the extension CNF.
-The CNF file is a regular SharkBase program file (uncompiled), residing in the subdirectoly where SharkBase is executed.
+The CNF file is a regular SharkBase program file (uncompiled), residing in the folder where SharkBase is executed.

 The CNF file is completely optional, but it is extremely useful to define the SET flags to suit your needs, to define the function keys and such system variables as :COMPANY and :TITLE (see Section 2.6), and to establish where SharkBase can expect to find files outside the current directories (see FILES ENDFILES structure).

-If the last line of the file is a CHAIN command, the program chained to will be executed immediately, even if the DOS command that started SharkBase names another program (see Section 1.4).
+Note that if the last line of the file is a CHAIN command, the program CHAINED to will be executed, even if the DOS command that started SharkBase names another program (see Section 1.4).

 1.7.
 Some Cautions For Advanced Users!